frncscsrcc/syngonizer/README.md

 SynGoNizer
 ===

+*IMPORTANT!* There is a bug on the current master (fixed in the branch feature/limit-number-gorouine but not yet fully tested).
+The application is not setting any limit on the number of parallel requests the client is going to send to your kube server.
+If a lot of files change in the watched folders (e.g. after a git switch, or similar), this applications is going to process a lot of events; this could use all the resources of your local machine and generate a kind of - not so funny - auto DoS!

 [![Go Report Card](https://goreportcard.com/badge/github.com/frncscsrcc/syngonizer)](https://goreportcard.com/report/github.com/frncscsrcc/syngonizer)

 Watch and sync files from your local env to one or more running containers on